Saifuddinmonna/Express-with-mongoose-typescript/README.md

 Copy code
 MONGO_URI=<your_mongo_uri>
 PORT=<your_preferred_port>

-Start the server:
+## Start the server:

-bash
-Copy code
+ npm start
+if you have you can use
+ nodemon dist/index.js

 npm run dev

-API Endpoints
+## API Endpoints for this project
 Products:
 POST /api/products
 GET /api/products